-1976 - a competition to win a flight on Concorde (offer expires 31st January 1977) and/or an offer to receive a 60 X 80 cm colour poster of Concorde in exchange for 4 Credit Cards (10 points each, one per pack) and 18p to cover post and packing.
+1976 - a competition to win a flight on Concorde (offer expired 31st January 1977) and/or an offer to receive a 60 X 80 cm colour poster of Concorde in exchange for 4 Credit Cards (10 points each, one per pack) and 18p to cover post and packing.

-1977 - a competition see the 1977 Italian Grand Prix live in Monza (offer expires 1st August 1977) by answering 5 multiple choice questions and then design a space age Formula-One race car on a sheet of paper no bigger than 25 X 20cm and/or an offer to receive one of 3 80 X 60 cm posters (Great Formula One Cars, Great Formula One Drivers, Great Formula One Races) in exchange for 4 Credit Cards (10 points each, one per pack) and 18p to cover post and packing.
+1977 - a competition to see the 1977 Italian Grand Prix live in Monza (offer expired 1st August 1977) by answering 5 multiple choice questions and then design a space age Formula-One race car on a sheet of paper no bigger than 25 X 20cm and/or an offer to receive one of 3 80 X 60 cm posters (Great Formula One Cars, Great Formula One Drivers, Great Formula One Races) in exchange for 4 Credit Cards (10 points each, one per pack) and 18p to cover post and packing.

 1978 - an offer to receive 1 of 8 60 X 80cm posters (Concorde, Great Formula One Cars, Great Formula One Drivers, Great Formula One Races, Famous Tanks, Famous Warships of World War II, Famous Planes of World War II and Famous British Steam Locomotives).

-In the early/mid '70's they began to introduce a series called Super Trumps.
-Since then the concept of Quartets and Super Trumps have led to what we now accept as Top Trumps.
+The introduction of the Super Trump has led to what we now call, Top Trumps.
 Since then there have been a number of companies that have got on the Trumps band-wagon and all have had their day.
-During the late '70's Dubreq, really made the impression and set the standard and the play format we have come to love.
-The earliest releases from Dubreq were naturally Quartet packs and were produced with the German game manufacturer, FX Schmid who were in the process of splitting apart to join both the book and game publishing world mainly for the hobby arena.
-This combination of Dubreq and FX Schmid led to a flurry of titles and packs towards the end of the '70's and not only were Quartet packs released but also Top Trumps.
-During this time, FX Schmid went onto release their own brand of Top Trumps using the same format and titles as the Dubreq packs and named these as Boomers and these were predominantly sold exclusively in the USA and were almost mirror images of the original Dubreq packs.
-The release of Series 1 in early 1977 took off and became a popular game with schoolboys in particular.
+During the mid/late '70's Dubreq, really made the impression and set the standard and the play format we have come to now know.
+The earliest releases from Dubreq were naturally Quartet packs and were produced with the German game manufacturer, FX Schmid, who were in the process of splitting apart to join both the book and game publishing world, mainly for the hobby arena.
+This combination of Dubreq and FX Schmid led to a flurry of titles and packs towards the end of the '70's.
+During this time, FX Schmid went onto release a new game format called 'Top Trumps'.
+This was first use of the term and became the 'brand' name for the game.
+Certain packs were released under the branding of Boomers and these were for the US market and were mirror images of the original Dubreq packs.
+The release of Series 1, in early 1977, took off and became a popular game with schoolboys in particular.
 With packs aimed mainly at boy subjects like Cars, Dragsters, Tanks and Planes, the titles were an instant hit.
-School yards were suddenly full of small groups of boys playing this fantastic new phenomenom which soon opened up the accusations that the boys were gambling with the packs and a shadow fell over their gaming.
+School yards were suddenly full of small groups of boys playing this fantastic new phenomenon which soon opened up the accusations that the boys were gambling with the packs and a shadow fell over their gaming.

 The last packs released by Waddingtons were in 1996 and from then until around 1999 there was very little action in the Trumps arena except for the gradual rise in Promotional titles, released by companies such as magazines and given away at special shows and at one-off venues and to honour certain events.
 These promotional packs were released under their own licence and the content is wide and various covering such subjects as Football, Snooker, Mobile Phones to Porn Stars.
-In 1999 the rights to the game were purchased by Winning Moves a member of the Hasbro group, (founded 1997) and since then the Top Trumps popularity is on the up and up.
-The take over of the Top Trumps name has led to a huge variation in subject matter which is the main pulling power of the game alongside the excitement.
-With packs being released at a rate of 2 possibly 3 a month and covering everything from latest sports events, film releases, animals, transport, the list is endless.
+In 1999 the rights to the game were purchased by Winning Moves a member of the Hasbro group, (founded in 1997) and since then the Top Trumps popularity is on the up and up.
+The take over of the 'Top Trumps' brand name, has led to a huge variation in subject matter which is the main pulling power of the game alongside the excitement.
+With packs being released at a rate of 2 to 4 packs a month covering everything from sport, films, animals, transport, the list is endless.

 Todays technology allows the game to be played not only in the traditional way with cards, but also on your computer and on your mobile phone, how neat is that?
-The game has spread immensely in the last 2-3 years with the WAP (Wireless Application Protocol) and it seems that the future is distant with no end in sight!
+The game has spread in the last 2-3 years with the WAP (Wireless Application Protocol) and it seems that the future is distant and with no end in sight!
 It was the obvious next step - the Top Trumps brand under the Winning Moves banner has joined forces with Ironside the game developers and Nintendo the console people to produce games.
 This development has really stirred up the Top Trumps fans worldwide and was available for both the Sony Playstation 2, the Nintendo DS and the recently produced Wii.
-An addition to the packs and computer games is a range of excellent books compiled by both Winning Moves and Haynes and have all the usual fascinating facts and stats that you are used to with the card packs as well as a superb write up covering a very quick history of the featured vehicle.
+An addition to the packs and computer games is a range of excellent books compiled by both Winning Moves and Haynes and have all the usual fascinating facts and stats that you are used to with the card packs as well as a superb write up covering a very quick history of the featured item.

-In 2009, Winning Moves released the first ever Tournament game - Top Trumps Tournament that consisted of 6 exclusive packs in tuck boxes, a spinner, 6 Scorebars, pegs and a hub with 6 recesses for each of the packs (for rules please see below).
+In 2009, Winning Moves released the first ever Tournament game - Top Trumps Tournament that consisted of 6 exclusive packs in tuck boxes, a spinner, 6 Scorebars, pegs and a hub with 6 recesses for each of the packs (for rules please see the Game Rules page).
 The Top Trumps Tournament concept was then taken to the nation where schools competed against each other in the Top Trumps Schools Tournament ending with just one boy or girl winning.
 In May 2010 it was Sam Penkethman, aged 11, from Darwen, Lancs.
 10,000 school children were entered and Sam actually beat 71 other players.
 The final was held in the Science Museum in London.
 May 2011 saw the Final once more and the winner was Jack Dyson!
 Stewards for the day were taken from the Planet Top Trumps forum Ian, Paul and Darren.